-Chestnut, Gelding Quarter Horse | DOB/Arrival: 9/21/2014 | Height: 14:2 hands
+Chestnut, Gelding | DOB/Arrival: 9/21/14 | 14:2 hands

 In 1998, a small man walked up the driveway of a fledgling ranch for broken horses and hurting kids.
-In the following hours, I learned the reason for Forrest’s visit; he came to share his own story of rescuing a volatile mustang that none of the previous dozen owners could handle.
+In the following hours, I learned the reason for Forrest’s visit: he came to share his own story of rescuing a volatile mustang that none of the previous dozen owners could handle.
 He’d rescued an untamable horse that—in turn—had rescued him.

 He understood the foundation of Crystal Peaks Youth Ranch and, in whatever capacity the Lord allowed, wanted to be a part of it.
 Season after season, he worked with children, horses and facility projects.

 I hugged my dear friend close, a man who’d faithfully served at my side from nearly the beginning.
 Through quiet, shaky sobs he repeated, “I’m sorry.
 I’m so sorry.
 I just can’t do it anymore… I’m no longer strong enough… I’m so, so sorry.”
-On this day, he was leaving the ranch that he’d loved with his life.
+On this day, he was leaving the Ranch that he’d loved with his life.
 Deep inside, he knew… he would never see it again.
 Forrest was going home, to walk out the last remaining days of his life.

-What to name this special little lad swirled through the staff at the ranch.
-Although a few strong candidates were suggested, they were just not the name.
-After several days, one of our staff suggested the name ‘Forrest.’
+What to name this special little lad swirled through the staff at the Ranch.
+Although a few strong candidates were suggested, none felt like the right name.
+After several days, someone suggested the name “Forrest.”
 Just the mention of this name made my throat tighten with emotion.
-Yes, YES!
+“Yes, Yes!
+That’s it!”
 What an appropriate honor for his namesake.